redrighthand2007/CloudCover-Website/README.md

 ## 📖 Overview

-Insurance Corner is a fully responsive, static web application designed to eliminate quoting delays and agent bias in the insurance selection process.
+CloudCover is a fully responsive, static web application designed to eliminate quoting delays and agent bias in the insurance selection process.
 Built as a showcase of modern frontend development, it leverages pure HTML, CSS (Glassmorphism), and JavaScript to deliver instant, algorithm-driven policy recommendations.

 ## ✨ Features